HasanTarik-REC/Note-Collections/Second Year/Even Semester/Numerical Method/Numerical Method.md

 If X is the true value and X1 is the measured value, then absolute error is EA = |X - X1|

 ### **<br/>Relative Error**
-If EA is the relative error and X is the true value of a quantity the relative error is defined by ER = EA/X.
+If EA is the relative error and X is the true value of a quantity, then relative error is defined by ER = EA/X.

 ### **<br/>Percentage Error**
 If ER is the relative error then percentage error is defined by EP = ER x 100.